 Sapa Travel Guide

 What Things to Do and Best Places to Visit in Sapa Town?
-Is this your irst trip to Sapa, Vietnam?
+Is this your first trip to Sapa, Vietnam?
 Not to worry, you’re in good hands!
-Here’s a list of best things to do in Sapa to furnish your itinerary.
+Here’s a list of best activities to do and must see places in Sapa to furnish your itinerary.
 Pack your bags and get ready to immerse yourselves in a riveting and an enjoyable adventure with the list of things not to miss in Sapa.

 To engage in a more fulfilling immersion, you can trek the villages in the day and spend the night at a local home, then continue your journey the very next day!
 This homestay experience appeals not only to travellers who are keen in the tribal cultures but also those who wish to avoid the throngs of tourists at popular sights.